 There are few things in life more satisfying that a good shave.
-Feeling your baby soft skin rising like a phoenix out of the ashes of stubble left a little too long feels amazing, but sometimes it doesn’t always work out this way.
+Feeling your baby soft skin is great, but sometimes it doesn’t always work out this way.
 When not performed properly, wet shaving can create nasty and painful razor burn.
 It’s the arch enemy of shaving.
 The painful burning lesions don’t only feel awful but look terrible.
 However by following a few simple steps this absolute nightmare can be avoided.

 Soften the Hair